 Summer Conference Assistant Position Information

-- Paid at a rate equal to the cost of room for the 2018-19 year (June-August)
+- Paid at a rate equal to the cost of a double room rate for the 2019-20 year (June-August)

 - Stipend $400 monthly

 The Summer Conference Assistant (SCA) position is a live-in position within the University of Washington Bothell.
 Our three-story apartments are connected with central stairwells and are programmed as a traditional residence hall.
 Under the direct supervision of the Resident Director, the RA will establish an inclusive and responsible community in their designated area for summer residents.
 The SCA will also provide front desk services and conference support for guests and visitors.
 A successful RA will be leader in the community who demonstrates sound judgment and participates in and facilitates a team approach with all Residential Life staff.